aforoughi1/IntelligentOne/README.md

 ![The SM App](/images/IntelligentOneSentimentAnalysis1.png)

-The Deep Learning model is 80% accurate.
+The result below, it demonstrates the Deep Learning model is exceedingly accurate.

 ![The SM Results](/images/IntelligentOneSentimentAnalysis2.png)